 \subsection{Decision Trees}

 A \emph{decision tree} is a directed tree such that every node has either out-degree 2 (an \emph{internal node}) or 0 (a \emph{leaf node}) and all nodes have in-degree $1$ except the designated \emph{root node} which has in-degree $0$.
-Each internal node is labeled with a variable, a leaf node is either labeled $0$ or $1$, and the two out-going edges of an internal node are labeled $0$ and $1$.
+Edges and leaves are labeled $0$ or $1$ while internal nodes are labeled with a variable.
 A \emph{branch} of a decision tree $T$ is a root-to-leaf path in $T$ and the \emph{depth} of $T$, denoted by $\depth(T)$, is the length of the longest branch in $T$.
-Throughout we implicitly assume that the internal node labels, that is, the variables, appearing on each branch are distinct.
+Throughout we implicitly assume that internal node labels (variables) of any branch are distinct.

 A \emph{1-branch} (a \emph{0-branch}) is a branch with a leaf labeled $1$ (labeled $0$), and a \emph{1-tree} (a \emph{0-tree}) is a decision tree where all leaves are labeled 1 (labeled 0).
 Special cases of $b$-trees are trees of depth 0.
 We sometimes write $T = b$ if $T$ is a $b$-tree.